Exporting Contacts (CSV) #

 Field Formatting #

-- Comma-separated within quotes
+- Lists and Tags: Comma-separated within quotes — e.g.

-- Example: “Newsletter, Customers, VIP”
+"Newsletter, Customers, VIP" - Dates:

 File Encoding #